Waiting and watching, while contemplating Faith, Hope and Charity

 The Crossing of the First Threshold, was about to begin…

-Well I never felt courageous.
-But what the hell!
-And for such a journey guides come with the package.
-And I certainly knew even then, that I had some great ones!
+I never really felt courageous, but hey, when embarking on a journey, guides often come with the package.
+And I knew even then that I had some great ones by my side!

 I perceived this as a “fashionable” read.
 But is was very useful.
 What was best for me though was it taught me a lot about meditation.
 It helped me begin what is now a well established habit.
 A part of my healing!